Enviromics/bi-trait/README.md

 ## 1. Overview

 This repository provides R code supporting a methodological framework for bi-trait enviromics analyses, where the two traits represent distinct data-generation contexts: experimental trials (EXP) and commercial stands (CST).
-The objective is to study how information generated under controlled experimental conditions can be statistically integrated with large-scale, heterogeneous commercial data using mixed models enriched with environmental covariates.
+The objective is to study how information generated under controlled experimental conditions can be statistically integrated with large-scale, heterogeneous commercial data using mixed models with environmental covariates.

-The repository includes (i) a spatially explicit simulator designed to generate EXP and CST datasets under controlled imbalance, shared genetic material, and structured enviromic gradients; and (ii) a derivative-free REML (DF-REML) implementation for fitting bi-context mixed models, focusing on the estimation of genetic and residual variance–covariance components between EXP and CST.
+The repository includes (i) a spatially explicit simulator to generate paired EXP and CST datasets under controlled imbalance, shared genetic material, and structured enviromic gradients; and (ii) a derivative-free REML (DF-REML) implementation for fitting bi-context mixed models, with emphasis on estimating genetic and residual variance–covariance components between EXP and CST.

-The code is intended for reproducible methodological investigations in plant breeding and quantitative genetics, particularly for assessing the feasibility and limits of linking experimental and commercial performance through enviromics.
-The repository accompanies a manuscript under review and is not designed as a production-ready analysis pipeline.
+The code is intended for reproducible methodological investigations in plant breeding and quantitative genetics.
+It accompanies a manuscript under review and is not designed as a production-ready analysis pipeline.

 ## 2. Simulation of EXP/CST enviromic data

-Simulation is implemented in `simulate_exp_cst()` and targets a paired dataset with two contexts: EXP (experimental trials) and CST (commercial stands).
-Design choices are strict on purpose: a raster-like TPE with a fixed pixel grid, a strict LOC↔pixel mapping, and ECs copied from pixel to LOC (constant within LOC). :contentReference[oaicite:0]{index=0}
+Simulation is implemented in the function `simulate_exp_cst()` and targets paired datasets for EXP (experimental trials) and CST (commercial stands).
+Design choices are intentionally strict: a raster-like target population of environments (TPE), a fixed pixel grid, a one-to-one LOC–pixel mapping, and environmental covariates (ECs) that are constant within each location.

-### Core design (what is enforced)
+### Core design principles

-2.1. **TPE and coordinates**
+- **Spatial structure**
-   - Square grid (`n_grid × n_grid`) on continuous coordinates in `[1,10] × [1,10]`.
-   - No jitter and no “free” coordinates; each LOC is assigned to exactly one pixel.
+  The TPE is defined as a square grid (`n_grid × n_grid`) on continuous coordinates within `[1,10] × [1,10]`.
+No jittering or free coordinates are allowed; each location is assigned to exactly one raster pixel.

-2.2. **Enviromics (ECs)**
+- **Enviromics**
-   - Latent spatial factors (`q_latent`: F1..Fq) built from separable 1D multiplicative random-walk surfaces along Lon/Lat, then smoothed and scaled.
-   - ECs (`p_ec`: EC1..ECp) derived from subsets of latent factors using mild non-linear transforms and small noise; EC values are constant within LOC.
+  Latent spatial factors are constructed from separable one-dimensional random-walk surfaces along longitude and latitude.
+Environmental covariates (EC1…ECp) are derived from these latent fields through simple non-linear transformations and scaling, remaining constant within locations.

-2.3. **Genetics**
-   - Materials = GEN (breeding genotypes) + CUL (cultivars/checks).
-   - SNPs simulated with AlphaSimR (`n_snp`), returning `M` (0/1/2) and `G` (VanRaden).

-2.4. **Phenotypes**
-   - Context-specific means (`mu_exp`, `mu_cst`), LOC random effect (`sd_loc`), EC contribution (context-specific regression; `sd_beta`), genetic effects with cross-context covariance (`vg_exp`, `vg_cst`, `cov_g`), and residuals (`ve_exp`, `ve_cst`).
+- **Genetic material**
+  The simulated population includes breeding genotypes (GEN) and cultivars (CUL, used as checks).
+SNP markers are generated using AlphaSimR, yielding a marker matrix (M) and a genomic relationship matrix (G) computed via the VanRaden method.

+- **Phenotype generation**
+  Phenotypes combine context-specific means (EXP, CST), location effects, enviromic contributions, genetic effects with cross-context covariance, and residual noise.

-2.5. **Sampling rules and imbalance**
+- **Sampling and imbalance**
-   - **EXP:** BLUE-like (≤ 1 obs per (GCD, LOC)).
-     - GEN presence per LOC_EXP is Bernoulli (`pi_gen_exp`), with constraints: each GEN appears ≥ 1 time and each LOC_EXP contains ≥ 1 GEN.
-     - CUL checks: core checks (`n_cul_core`) appear in all EXP LOCs; remaining cultivars enter by LOC with `pi_cul_var_exp`.
-   - **CST:** one cultivar per LOC; enforced coverage so every CUL appears at least once overall (`n_loc_cst ≥ n_cul`).

-### Minimal parameter map (what you actually change most often)
-- **Reproducibility:** `seed`
+  EXP data follow a BLUE-like structure with at most one observation per genotype–location combination.
+Genotype presence per location is probabilistic, subject to connectivity constraints.
+A subset of cultivars acts as core checks present in all EXP locations, with additional cultivars entering variably.
+CST data represent commercial stands, with one cultivar per location and enforced coverage across cultivars.

+### Key simulation controls

+Frequently modified parameters include:
-- **Spatial resolution / number of environments:** `n_grid`, `n_loc_exp`, `n_loc_cst`, `overlap_locs`
+- Spatial resolution and environments: `n_grid`, `n_loc_exp`, `n_loc_cst`
-- **Enviromics:** `q_latent`, `p_ec`
+- Enviromic structure: `q_latent`, `p_ec`
-- **Genetics:** `n_gen`, `n_cul`, `n_snp`
+- Genetic design: `n_gen`, `n_cul`, `n_snp`
-- **EXP imbalance / checks:** `pi_gen_exp`, `n_cul_core`, `pi_cul_var_exp`
+- EXP imbalance and checks: `pi_gen_exp`, `n_cul_core`, `pi_cul_var_exp`
-- **Signal levels:** `mu_exp`, `mu_cst`, `vg_exp`, `vg_cst`, `cov_g`, `ve_exp`, `ve_cst`, `sd_loc`, `sd_beta`
+- Signal levels: `mu_exp`, `mu_cst`, `vg_exp`, `vg_cst`, `cov_g`, `ve_exp`, `ve_cst`

 ### Outputs

-`simulate_exp_cst()` returns `list(pheno, M, G, tpe)` where `tpe` is optional (pixel-level table with latent factors and ECs).
+The function returns `list(pheno, M, G, tpe)`, where:

+**pheno** is the observation-level table used for downstream inference, with one row per evaluated material × environment.
+Columns are:
+- `Lon`, `Lat`: continuous spatial coordinates of the location, inherited from the raster pixel.
+- `LOC`: environment (location) identifier.
+- `TYP`: data-generation context (`EXP` = experimental trial; `CST` = commercial stand).
+- `CHK`: check indicator (`YES`/`NO` for EXP; `NA` for CST).
+- `GCD`: genetic material identifier (breeding genotype `GEN*` or cultivar `CUL*`).
+- `Y`: simulated response variable.
+- `EC1` … `ECp`: environmental covariates, constant within each `LOC`.

+**M** is the marker matrix (one row per genetic material, one column per SNP), coded as 0/1/2 allele counts and used to represent the genomic information underlying genetic effects.

+**G** is the genomic relationship matrix computed from `M` (VanRaden formulation), capturing realized genetic relatedness among all GEN and CUL entries and used directly in the bi-trait mixed model.

+**tpe** is an optional square raster-level table describing the target population of environments, containing pixel coordinates and the latent spatial factors and environmental covariates used to generate the location-level enviromic structure.

 ## 3. Bi-trait enviromics model (EXP vs CST)

-This repository implements a bi-trait enviromics mixed model contrasting **experimental trials (EXP)** and **commercial stands (CST)** within a unified REML framework.
-EXP and CST are treated as two correlated observation contexts of the same biological system, enabling joint inference while preserving their distinct data-generating mechanisms.
+This repository implements a bi-trait enviromics mixed model contrasting EXP and CST within a unified REML framework.
+The two contexts are treated as correlated observation systems of the same biological entities, enabling joint inference while preserving their distinct data-generation processes.

-Model fitting is performed via a **Derivative-Free REML (DF-REML)** algorithm.
-The formulation follows a random regression structure on environmental covariates (ECs), allowing genotype-specific environmental responses to be estimated separately for EXP and CST.
+Model fitting is performed via a **Derivative-Free REML (DF-REML)** algorithm and follows a random regression formulation on environmental covariates, allowing genotype-specific environmental responses to differ between EXP and CST.

-### Model specification
+### Model structure

-For each observation, the response is modeled using:
+The model includes:
 - Context-specific fixed intercepts (EXP, CST).
 - Genotype-level random regression coefficients on ECs, nested within context.
 - A 2×2 genetic variance–covariance matrix (G₀) linking EXP and CST.
 - Context-specific residual variances (R₀).

-Genetic relationships among genotypes are modeled using a genomic relationship matrix derived from marker data (VanRaden formulation), ensuring consistency between simulation and inference.
+Genetic relationships are modeled using a genomic relationship matrix derived from SNP markers, ensuring consistency between simulation and inference.

 ### Input data files

-The DF-REML analysis operates on two input files:
+The DF-REML analysis operates on:

-- `phenos_and_ECs.txt`
-  Phenotypic dataset containing genotype identifiers, context labels (EXP/CST), locations, spatial coordinates, response values, and associated environmental covariates.
+- `phenos_and_ECs.txt`: phenotypic data with genotype identifiers, context (EXP/CST), locations, coordinates, responses, and environmental covariates.

-- `M.txt`
-  SNP marker matrix used to construct the genomic relationship matrix.
+- `M.txt`: SNP marker matrix used to construct the genomic relationship matrix.

-These files are either produced by the simulation module or provided directly for reproducing the analyses reported in the associated manuscript.
+These files are directly compatible with the simulation output and allow full reproduction of the analyses.

 ### Outputs

-The DF-REML script returns:
-- Estimates of genetic and residual variance–covariance components (G₀ and R₀).
-- Genetic correlation between EXP and CST.
-- BLUPs for genotype intercepts and EC slopes by context.
-- Predicted values for observed data and for genotypes projected as CST.
-- Diagnostic summaries and visualization-ready objects.

-This framework enables direct evaluation of how genotypes evaluated under EXP conditions are expected to perform when deployed as CST across heterogeneous environments.
+The DF-REML script returns variance–covariance estimates (G₀, R₀), genetic correlations between EXP and CST, BLUPs for genotype intercepts and EC slopes, predicted values, and diagnostic summaries.
+The framework supports direct evaluation of how genotypes assessed in EXP are expected to perform when deployed as CST across heterogeneous environments.